fornclake/fornclake.dev/tutorials/zelda-like-4.0/player-movement-and-animation.md

 The last node we'll add is an *AnimatedSprite2D*.
 Expand the *Animation* tab in the inspector and give it a new *SpriteFrames* resource.

 Download this image and save it as "res://player/player.png".
+All of the art in this series is credited to [TheRetroDragon](https://theretrodragon.itch.io/).
+Huge thanks to him for letting me host the image here.

 ![Player sprite sheet](/_images/zelda-like-1_player_spritesheet.png "Player sprite sheet")